Treefrog/Handbook/Manual/benefits.md

 > We want all Frogs to be healthy and protected from harm.

-<i>Sickness and bad things happen to good people.
-We should accept this and try to leverage the size of Treefrog to help the whole team look and feel better as much as we can.</i>
+*Sickness and bad things happen to good people.
+We should accept this and try to leverage the size of Treefrog to help the whole team look and feel better as much as we can.*

 The following is a brief description of Treefrog’s benefit program.
 Upon eligibility, you will receive a more detailed and comprehensive package.
 All full-time Frogs are eligible to participate in the program following his or her 3-month observation period.
 Participation in the program is mandatory unless proper documentation is provided detailing involvement in a spouse’s benefit plan.
 Benefit programs are in place for: